neir0fim/CV/index.md

 * design engineer at a furniture factory for 8 months

 ## education
-* 8-mounth intensive coding course focused on Java for WEB in [GeekHub](https://geekhub.ck.ua/)  [linl to sertificate](https://drive.google.com/file/d/1yXZs3OL19Cr9CW2nprUtjnqNdUKSYuJP/view?usp=sharing)
+* 8-mounth intensive coding course focused on Java for WEB in [GeekHub](https://geekhub.ck.ua/)  [link to sertificate](https://drive.google.com/file/d/1yXZs3OL19Cr9CW2nprUtjnqNdUKSYuJP/view?usp=sharing)
 * graduated from Cherkasy State Technological University with a master's degree in heat energy

 ## Contacts: